oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 ## 2.3 Subscriptions Options

-For each `Topic Filter` in the SUBSCRIBE control packet the Client must specify a set of `Subscription Options` (section 3.8.3.1).
+For each `Topic Filter` in the SUBSCRIBE control packet the Client specifies a set of `Subscription Options` (section 3.8.3.1).
 The available options are:

 * `Maximum QoS`: the maximum QoS level at which the Server can send Application Messages to the Client
 * `No Local`: controls whether messages the Client publishes to this topic are published back to them